Heretical-Solutions/Heretical-Engine/Heretical Engine Core/Framework/Docs/Allocations/AllocationCommand.md

     AllocationDelegate = valueAllocationDelegate
 };

-//The command tells its consumer to spawn twice the amount of IMessages it already has with the delegate described above every time it's used var additionalAllocationCommand = new AllocationCommand<IMessage>
+//The command tells its consumer to spawn twice the amount of TInterfaceTypes it already has with the delegate described above every time it's used var additionalAllocationCommand = new AllocationCommand<TInterfaceType>
 {
     Descriptor = new AllocationCommandDescriptor
     {